cebumactan/ming-lee/CV.md

 ## Presentations
+1. Two-parameters family of focusing self-similar solutions in adiabatic shear deformation of thermo-visco-plastic materials, Hausdorff center for mathematics, Bonn, Germany, May 23rd, 2017
+1. Two-parameters family of focusing self-similar solutions in adiabatic shear deformation of thermo-visco-plastic materials, University of Vienna, Vienna, Austria, May 3rd, 2017
 1. Existence of localizing solutions in plasticity via the geometric singular perturbation theory Universität Stuttgart, Stuttgart, Germany, August 22nd, 2016
 1. Localization out of the competition of rate dependence and Hadamard instability